 Previously, the Village aided residents by obtaining rain barrels from a third party at a discounted price, and passed the savings along to the residents.
-A decorating contest was promoted by the Village, in an effort to generate excitement and awareness of the rain barrel program.
-An intention of the decorating contest was also to encourage residents to explore the numerous benefits of rain barrel use.
-Pictures of the contest are kept on file.
-A total of 20 rain barrels were distributed to residents.
+A total of 15 rain barrels were distributed to residents.

 The Village will continue to pursue various rain barrel purchasing options as they become available.
 An active pursuit of the programs is necessary as they are often only offered for a limited time.